Can Emulating Semantic Translation Help LLMs with Code Translation? A Study Based on Pseudocode: Results and Analysis

 \begin{enumerate}[leftmargin=3.5em] \item[Limit-2] \textit{Pseudocode generated by LLMs may miss information essential to the reproduction of the complete functionality of the original program.} \end{enumerate}

 LLM-generated pseudocode may also miss certain essential information for implementing the complete functionality of the original program.
 For example, the data type of variables is often omitted in the LLM-generated pseudocode without any description of precision concerns, leaving operations sensitive to data type (e.g., requiring certain precision) hard to reproduce.
 Another typical missing information for reproducing code semantics is the logic of complicated algorithms.
-From a concise description without detailed implementations, LLMs may not accurately reproduce all algorithms.
-The concise description may also miss customized operations in algorithms, leaving the generated code degenerate into a general implementation lacking the expected features.
+From a brief description of logic without detailed implementations, LLMs may not accurately reproduce all algorithms.
+The concise description may also miss customized operations in algorithms, leaving the generated code degenerate into a general implementation lacking the expected features. {This limitation was observed in 27\% of analyzed cases where direct translation outperformed pseudocode-based translation.}

 \begin{enumerate}[leftmargin=3.5em] \item[Limit-3] \textit{Natural language description in pseudocode may induce ambiguity in elaboration of code intent and logic.} \end{enumerate}